alexanderwachter/RKNProxy/README.md

 ## TODO:
 - SOP is not really bypassed, it's just deactivated.
 - SSLStrip is not implemented
-- JavaScript sources and Plugins needs to be updated
+- JavaScript sources and Plugins need to be updated

 ## General Information:
 - This project is just for educational purpose, it's far from perfect
 - There is no active development
 - We do not gurantee that JS files will stay @ http://xn--4ca0b.eu/ forever.
 - Patches are welcome!

+## Contact:
+- For general questions or anonymous patches conntact <office -at- crap.solutions>